 Ocean breeze helps with insomnia

-Other than having higher amounts of negatively charged ions, the ocean also has a higher amount of oxygen present; the increase in uptake of negative ions supposedly helps to maximise our uptake of oxygen in the bloodstream.
+Other than having higher amounts of negatively charged ions, the ocean also has a higher amount of oxygen present; the increase in uptake of negative ions supposedly helps to maximize our uptake of oxygen in the bloodstream.
 Having a better source of oxygen from the fresher and cleaner air by the seaside can help us to relax more deeply, yielding a better quality of sleep.

 It is said that our brains are hardwired to associate serenity to water.
 When we are by the water, we feel like we are in a space, physically and mentally, allowing contemplation into our lives and ourselves.
 It enables us to step out from our everyday routines, to process areas of thoughts that we normally may not have to time to become engaged in.
 It is also during this time, when we are biologically in a more relaxed state, that we feel more inspired to tune into our creativity, giving us new ideas and inspirations – serving our work or to be expressed artistically.